Home | Site Index | Disclaimer | Email Me!

 Granville OH 43023 USA

-Amy has an inflated opinion of herself and a very wrong opinion about her rights.
+Amy Butler has an inflated opinion of herself and a very wrong opinion about her rights under the law.
 Unlike what she claims, buying her product

-She is also mistaken as to what a copyright covers.
+Amy Butler is also mistaken, we believe purposely, as to what a copyright covers.
 Her copyright only covers the pattern (or fabric) she is selling;

-Copying the pattern itself and selling it, or giving a copy away, is illegal and covered by any copyright.
+Copying the pattern itself and selling the copy, or giving the copy away, is illegal and covered by any copyright.

 Wordy and very inaccurate.
 There is no federal or state law that allows Amy Butler, or anyone else, to attach

-use or distribuion conditions to the lawful sale of a product released into the general stream of commerce.
+conditions on the use or distribution to the lawful sale of a product released into the general stream of commerce.
 Earth to Amy!
 Once you

 offer it for sale you relinquish future control over how your product is used or re-sold.